GraphQL – Ponder

 Pagination

-Plural fields and p.many() relationship fields each return a Page type.
-This object contains a list of items, a PageInfo object, and the total count of records that match the query.
+Each plural field and many() relationship field returns a Page type which includes a list of items, a PageInfo object, and the total count of records that match the query.

 ponder.schema.ts